lclem/lia/src/part5/Rec.lagda.md

 ## Contextual equivalence

-Notice that we only have zeroth-order context in this language, i.e., we can only replace an integral variable `x` with an expression of the language.
+Notice that we only have zeroth-order contexts in this language, i.e., we can only replace an integral variable `x` with an expression of the language.

 Substitution: